fredclausen/ansible-adsb/README.md

 ## ADSB Workload Setup

 Before we go on to setting everything up, it is time to have a think about what workloads you want to deploy.
 At a bare minimum you will need readsb-proto.
 It isn't required to set up anything else; with that said, feeding the various ADSB websites is pretty cool and some even give you some minor perks for doing so, so why not?
-We'll go over configuring each workload below, but for any workload you do not want, change `workloadname_install` value to `false` and the workload will not be installed.
+We'll go over configuring each workload below.

-To keep the documentation clean, in this section if you are told to change a variable, the variable is located in `group_vars/all.yaml`.

 ### Conventions Used In all.yaml

+* To keep the documentation clean, in this section if you are told to change a variable, the variable is located in `group_vars/all.yaml`.

+* Variables are used to configure the workloads to suit your setup.
+I have provided sane defaults that should require minimal configuration.
+If you need more advanced configuration that the variables provided give (not every enviornment variable is set, for instance) look at the `roles/workloadname/tasks/main.yaml` file.

+* Variables for a workload start with the name of the workload followed by an underscore

+* To enable the installation of a workload, ensure `workload_install` is set to  `true`

+* The layout may appear messy (and I would LOVE feedback on how to make it better), but there is a method to the madness I chose.
+I have gloabl/server configuration at the top, followed by gloabl values that apply to all workloads, followed by IPs for the workloads, followed by port mapping, credentials for the workloads, and finally, the workload configurations.
+The idea with splitting up the sections this way is each section might reference variable names from the previous section to configure certain items, and I wanted a value to be set once (such as the IP address or port mapping for a workload) and any workload that needs to know about that IP address or port mapping can just use the variable name.

 ### MetalLB Setup